 The Redwood Valley Municipal Advisory Council RVMAC is a group of 7 members and 2 alternate members, who serve by appointment of the Board of Supervisors.
 The function of the RVMAC is to act as an advisory group and the voice of Redwood Valley residents to the County of Mendocino Board of Supervisors, Planning Commission, and other agencies that take actions affecting the community.
 Membership on the RVMAC is voluntary (application form for membership may be accessed in the "About RV Mac" section of this website); no members receive any compensation.
 The RVMAC can't pass laws or regulations.
 They are under requirements of the Brown Act (see Resources section of this website), which requires OPEN MEETINGS whenever a quorum (4 or more) of members meet or talk.
 Meeting agendas are posted for public viewing (this website, the RV Post Office, the site of the meeting--usually the Grange/Guild-- and the RV Market) at least 72 hours in advance.
 For the RVMAC to gain success in influencing Board and other agency decisions, we encourage wide participation by our Redwood Valley neighbors.

-Chris Boyd (Chair), Sheilah Rogers (Vice-Chair), Cassie Taaning (Secretary), Katrina Frey (Treasurer), Alex de Grassi, Melinda Hunter, Debra Ramirez
+Chris Boyd (Chair), Sheilah Rogers (Vice-Chair), Sandra Berman (Secretary and Alternate member), Katrina Frey (Treasurer), Alex de Grassi, Melinda Hunter, Debra Ramirez, Cassie Taaning

 Alternates: Marybeth Kelly, Sandra Berman

 If you are interested in becoming a member of the RV MAC, please follow the link below to fill out an application.
 MAC members are appointed by the Board of Supervisors.
 The RV MAC shall have 7 members and 2 alternates.
 All members shall serve 4 year terms.